bradwestness/bradwestness.github.io/_posts/2019/2019-01-15-tuesdays-with-bernie-no-8-namesakes.md

 Named for the mythical creatures.

 #### 2nd Place: Detroit Tigers
-Named after tigers.
+Named after Bengal tigers, from India.
 Which have no connection to the city of Detroit, as far as I can tell.
+They share a name with [Bugs Meany's gang](https://en.wikipedia.org/wiki/Encyclopedia_Brown#Formula) of "tough 14 year olds" from the *Encyclopedia Brown* series of books.

 ## Group 7 - Racist (Non-Sporting Group)
 Did I say the group of random predatory animals was my least favorite?
 That's because I blocked out even counting this group.